It is always a big question for beginner writers how to write a compare and contrast essay.

 Winning Compare and Contrast Essay Topics

-You need to understand that well-written compare and contrast essay example is just a half of your way to success.
+You need to understand one thing about well-written compare and contrast essay.
+Its example is just a half of your way to success.
 Correct and interesting compare and contrast essay topics are another part you need to reckon with.
 Here is the list of topics you can suggest for the start:

 Compare and Contrast Essay Topics for College Students